Emergence of solitons from many-body photon bound states in quantum nonlinear media: Array of two-level atoms

 \subsection{Many-body pulse propagation}

 While analytically deriving the properties of few-excitation bound states (beyond two) seems generally challenging within the spin model, this framework still offers a route towards numerical investigations, even in the many-body limit.
 In this section we utilize such numerics to explore the dynamics of these many-body bound states.
+This problem has been recently studied in Ref.~\cite{mahmo_calajo} for an array of atoms coupled to a chiral waveguide, which established the connection between quantum photon bound states and the emergence of the SIT soliton discussed in Sec.\ref{Sec.SIT}.
+In the following, we first briefly summarize the general methodology and the results obtained for the chiral case and then we explore the nature of this transition in a different setting: a bidirectional array.